jhund/filterrific/pages/example_application.md

 {% include project_navigation.html %}

 All patterns and instructions in this documentation refer to the filterrific demo Rails application below.
+You can view a
-You can find the complete source for the demo app on github:
+[live demo](http://filterrific-demo.herokuapp.com), and the source for the demo app on github:
 [github.com/jhund/filterrific_demo](https://github.com/jhund/filterrific_demo).